MegalithicBTC/BTCPayserver-LSPS1/README.md

 In theory, this is a great idea, but, after some confusion about the issue, we realized that there would be no practical way to use or test THIS plugin on regtest.

-This plugin is wholly reliant on external services provided by THE LSP, accessible over HTTPs.
+This plugin is wholly reliant on external services provided by THE LSP, accessible over HTTPS.
 Theoretically you could replicate THE LSP locally, but then you would have to run your own server-side LSP service, and that would be very, very complicated, and leave little remaining time for smoking joints and going on bike rides, or similar.

 Therefore, unless anyone else has a bright idea, our best suggestion is to test this plugin with a Docker Compose file like [the one we use](https://github.com/MegalithicBTC/btcpayserver-docker/blob/master/docker-compose-ubuntu-caddy.yml) -- this shows the major services all running on Mainnet.